AIgineerAB/SQL_duckdb_course/exercises/exercise_2.md

 &nbsp; i) Make a more extensive EDA of your choice on the Sakila database.

-## 3. Compound querying
+## 3. Sets and joins on sakila

+&nbsp; a) Retrieve a list of all customers and actors which last name starts with G.

-&nbsp; a) Retrieve a list of all customers and what films they have rented.
+Retrieve a list of all customers and what films they have rented.

 ## 4. Theory questions